calbasantana/linux-yubico-u2f/README.md

 # Case

 The 3D-printed case is shown in this section.
-I simply have it on the most accessible side of my desk.
+I simply have it on the most accessible side of my desk (beneath the righthand side of it).

 ![Image_2](https://github.com/user-attachments/assets/dd2a7c67-5f6e-42c9-842a-82bc16e864a3)